-Go Church in Kon Tum
+Go (Wooden) Church

 «Chanh Toa Church, often called Go Church by the locals in Kon Tum, is located in the centre of the city.
 Its name originates from the materials used to build the church.
-At present, the church is preserved intact with its wooden architecture, patterns and overwhelming shiny dark brown color. »
+At present, the church is preserved intact with its wooden architecture, patterns and overwhelming shiny dark brown color. » |

-Chanh toa church, also called Go Church, is a unique architectural work
+Chanh toa church, also called Go Church, is a unique architectural work which is the pride of the locals in Kon Tum Province.

 The inner decorations of the church are from precious wood.